 4. Employ Fish Friends

-5. Keep Animals Out of the Tank
+5. Keep Animals Out of the Livestock Water Troughs

 Another required ingredient for algae growth is organic matter.
 Colorado State University’s Golden Plains Area Extension points out that organic matter comes from livestock slobbering, urinating and defecating in a tank.
 Keeping these farmscape staples out of a water tank is impossible.
 You can, however, limit them by building fencing or rails low enough that your animals can’t slip between them and the tank but high enough that the animals can drink comfortably.

-6. Move the Tank to the Shade
+6. Move Livestock Water Troughs to the Shade

 Also Read: Do You Have A Farm Water Backup Plan?

-7. Scrub Regularly
+7. Scrub Livestock Water Troughs Regularly

-Roll up your sleeves, grab a stiff-bristled brush and keep your water tanks clean with some manual labor.
+Roll up your sleeves, grab a stiff-bristled brush and keep your water troughs clean with some manual labor.
 You might have to do this once a week, more or less, depending on the algae growth you experience.
 Let your animals drink down the level of water in the tank so you don’t have to waste so much water when you dump, rinse and refill.